-It is important to note that whereas the rabies and distemper vaccines produce excellent protection against these diseases, the vaccines against the two respiratory viruses are not 100% effective.
+It is important to note that, whereas the rabies and distemper vaccines produce excellent protection against these diseases, the vaccines against the two respiratory viruses (Calicivirus, feline herpes virus) are not 100% effective.
 Cats still become infected, but the vaccine decreases the severity of the associated clinical signs.
 Both viruses are harbored for varying periods of time by infected cats.
-Calicivirus is usually carried for a few years at most, but feline Herpes virus remains in the cat’s nervous system for life.
+Calicivirus is usually carried for a few years at most, but feline herpes virus remains in the cat’s nervous system for life.
 Periods of stress can reactivate this virus many years after the initial infection.

 What about the feline leukemia vaccine?